 Ask guests to also bring empty reusable containers so everyone can take leftover food with them when they leave.
 Also ask everyone to bring their own beverage or reusable cups.

 These steps will help to make your event waste-free, which will result in a cleaner, greener environment.
 After all, picnics are a great way to help save energy and cut back on electricity.
 You get to sit outside in the natural light and enjoy the great company of family and friends.

 Share The Love

 Another great idea for National Picnic Day may be to reach out to the rest of your community.
 In honor of National Picnic Day, consider cooking traditional picnic foods and visit a local children’s hospital.
 If you are unable to distribute the food to others, speak with the nurses and see what they can do to bring the magic of picnics inside for the children to enjoy.
-Children with life-threatening medical conditions often miss out on fun experiences like picnics, so your gesture could mean the world to them.
+Children with critical illnesses often miss out on fun experiences like picnics, so your gesture could mean the world to them.

 If you are looking for another way to help out in your community and give back to a local child with a medical condition, consider donating a car to Wheels For Wishes, benefiting Make-A-Wish.
 Your unwanted vehicle is either recycled or auctioned off, and earned proceeds from the sale of the vehicle are then donated to your local Make-A-Wish.
 Your used vehicle can make a difference in the life of a child.
 Car donation is an easy solution to bringing hope, strength, and joy back into the life of a child!

 To donate a vehicle to Wheels For Wishes, please call 1-877-431-9474 or fill out our easy online vehicle donation form.